 St. Mathew’s Church, Nathiagali

 Yet another place of worship built over a century ago, St. Matthew’s Church in the scenic hill station of Nathia Gali in Khyber Pakhtunkhwa is certainly one of the most beautiful churches in Pakistan.
-Surrounded by tall spruce trees against the backdrop of mesmerizing green mountains, which get completely covered in snow during the winter months, this picturesque church is worthy of a postcard.
+Surrounded by tall spruce trees against the backdrop of mesmerizing green mountains, which get completely covered in snow during the winter months, this picturesque church will leave you in awe with its spellbinding beauty.

-The church, which is almost entirely made out of cedar wood, was also built during the British Rule.
+The church, which is almost entirely made out of cedarwood, was also built during the British reign.
 However, it is still active and can be reached after a small hike from the main Nathia Gali market area.
 That’s where most hotels and restaurants are located.